vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 tions of Milinda' 1023-34. most tantras about what Buddhist texts : claimed to be happens at C. but Mahāair

-sirtis, which follows froin vāṇa-tantra says Siva ruled Manu XII, 95n; no pali texts that in Kali age the worship can be placed earlier than the should be open, one's own wife council beld under Asoka was to be the Śakti and none (about 350 B. C.); have ideas else, 1089, 1090. similar to Savitarka and Savi- Cakras ( subtle centres in the cara Samadhi, 1411n; such
+sirtis, which follows froin vāṇa-tantra says Śiva ruled Manu XII, 95n; no pali texts that in Kali age the worship can be placed earlier than the should be open, one's own wife council beld under Asoka was to be the Śakti and none (about 350 B. C.); have ideas else, 1089, 1090. similar to Savitarka and Savi- Cakras ( subtle centres in the cara Samadhi, 1411n; such

 human body ): vide under as Dhammapada and Sattani.